(CNN) -- Here is a look at the life of Pervez Musharraf, former President of Pakistan.

 Birth name: Pervez Musharraf

-Father: Syed Musharaff-ud-Di, (father) a career diplomat
+Father: Syed Musharaff-ud-Di, career diplomat

 Mother: Begum Zarrin Musharraff

-Marriage: Sehba Musharraf (December 1968 - present)
+Marriage: Sehba Musharraf (December 1968-present)

 Children: Ayla (daughter); Bilal (son)